Streamcenter+: Native CUDA/Qt Toolkit for FTLE and LCS

 Note

-- Huanxia with Regards.
+Huanxia with regards.

 For the start, it is strongly suggested to begin with reading the review by Prof. George Haller in regard to LCS here, published on Annual Review of Fluid Mechanics, instead of directly use this toolkit without any theoretical foundation.
 Some of the theories can be found in this section, but it is still more encouraged to learn LCS theories and numerical methods by reading the technical papers.